Main / Shopping Guides / Wood, colours and finishes

 Structural woods are mainly used in parts that are typically painted or remain hidden in the final piece.
 These woods are strong and stable, making them ideal for providing the solid foundation that any instrument or accessory needs.

 Pine, on the other hand, is a lighter and more affordable wood, with a yellowish or white tone and generally straight grain.
 While it doesn't have the same hardness as beech, pine is suitable for structures that won't be exposed to extreme wear.
 Additionally, it is very easy to work with, allowing for easy customization of pieces.
-Due to its softness, it tends to be more prone to scratches, making matte or satin finishes perfect for protecting its surface while maintaining a smooth feel.
+Due to its softness, it tends to be more prone to scratches, making solid colour or glossy varnish perfect for protecting its surface.
 This wood is used by default for the outer casings of MIDI pedalboards.

 Birch, especially used for acoustic drum shells, is a lightweight wood with a smooth texture.
 While it is not as dense as other woods, it offers excellent resonance, making it ideal for crafting parts of instruments that require lightness and a clear sound.
 It is a popular choice in drum manufacturing due to its ability to produce a bright tone with good projection.